fhiso/tsc-governance/board/by-laws-exec.md

 Bylaws of Family History Information Standards Organisation, Inc.
 =================================================================

-*This is **draft** version of FHISO's bylaws including modifications to remove the Executive Commitee.
+*This is **draft** version of FHISO's bylaws shown <a href="//fhiso.org/minutes/2016-04-19#MotionA">motion A from the 19 April Board meeting</> to abolish the Executive Committee, as applied to the bylaws as amended on 6 March.
 It has no official status.*

-*Based on the bylaws as modified on 6 March 2016.*

 Article 1: Name
 ---------------